-The original Fisheries Enhancement Initiative (FEI) was established in 1992 by a 1993 licence fee increase of $2.50 per licence on angling licences.
-The fund was established to improve fish populations and fish habitat in Manitoba.
+In 1992, the Fisheries Enhancement Initiative (FEI) was established to improve fish populations and fish habitat in Manitoba with dedicated revenues from a license fee increase of $2.50 per angling license.
 Fish Enhancement Initiatives included projects based on conservation, enhancement, communication and education.
-From 1993-2007, $350,000 was available annually for fisheries enhancement initiatives.
+From 1993 to 2007, $350,000 was available annually to support fish enhancement initiatives.

-In 2008, a further $3.00 angling fee increase was added and the formation of the Fisheries Enhancement Fund (FEF) was created.
-Funding levels were increased to $600,000, a broader range of projects could be funded and a Project Review Committee consisting of members of seven angling groups was implemented with the FEF.
-A further increase in funding was granted in 2008, which made available $850,000 for Fisheries Enhancement Initiatives.
+In 2008, the angling fee was increase by an additional $3.00 and the Fisheries Enhancement Fund (FEF) was established.
+Funding levels increased to $850,000 annually to support a broader range of projects and a Project Review Committee consisting of members from angling groups was implemented.

 Establishment of the Fish and Wildlife Enhancement Fund